gatling/gatling/src/docs/content/reference/current/http/check/index.md

 ---
 title: "HTTP Checks"
 description: "Use HTTP checks to validate your requests and capture elements"
-lead: "HTTP checks can be used to validate your request and extract elements which can be reused later"
+lead: "Checks specific to HTTP requests"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
 weight: 005030